AlirezaAzadbakht/Machine-Vision/Recurrent-neural-network/README.md

    The formulas that govern the computation happening in a RNN are as follows:

-  - x_t is the input at time step t.
+  - x<sub>t</sub> is the input at time step t.
 For example, x_1 could be a one-hot vector corresponding to the second word of a sentence.

   - s_t is the hidden state at time step t.
 It’s the “memory” of the network. s_t is calculated based on the previous hidden state and the input at the current step: s_t=f(Ux_t + Ws_{t-1}).
   The function f usually is a nonlinearity such as tanh or ReLU.  s_{-1}, which is required to calculate the first hidden state, is typically initialized to all zeroes.